 ArchitectsKÖZTI Zrt - Tima Stúdió - Zoltán Tima, Tamás Németh, Tibor Molnár

-From the architect.
+Text description provided by the architects.
 The existing structures of Terminal 2 were constructed in line with a modular arrangement concept typical in the Seventies.
 Under this concept, the building of 3 independently operated terminals was planned diagonally arranged around a common centre.

 Terminal 2A built in 1984 shows well the clear design philosophy of the complex organized by a diagonal centre-line.
 While the layout of Terminal 2B stands for the basic concept, its plan construction – keeping the diagonal arrangement, though – breaks with the clear symmetry at several points.